Essay from A Transmission Beyond Histories: Capoeira, Transcultural Mimesis, Embodied Semiotics and the Roots of an Afro-Brazilian Counter-narrative

 The growing freedom, expansion and diversifying of sociocultural and ethnic expressions of identity that we see today is similarly partnered with a contracting force.
 The loosening, multiplying process that produces an extrinsic diversity and freedom at the level of cultural representation occurs simultaneously with, and really through, a deeper uniformity of global political economy.
 It is the representational effect of enduring forces of power that have deployed ever more sophisticated strategies that attempt, with great success, to garner consent from a relatively mobile and diversifying pool of ordinary people, who find themselves caught in the mix, consciously or not, of largely unspoken negotiations between hegemonic and subaltern forces.

-Such public relations efforts and commercial campaigns are tactics of a strategy that serves the insatiable desire of hegemonic power to at the very least sustain and secure itself and more typically, to expand and gorge itself.
+Such public relations efforts and commercial campaigns are tactics of a strategy that serves the insatiable desire of hegemonic power to at the very least sustain and secure itself and more typically, to expand and gorge itself by, to paraphrase Taussig’s notion of spirit-copy, gaining power over that which it describes through detailed description (mimicry).
 Such tactics are intended to continually fashion and refashion something like a universal ultranarrative, simultaneously accommodating and dictating the terms of a multiplicity of alternative subaltern narratives that the hegemon folds or attempts to fold into the larger socio-political economic order.